Get ready for the California Privacy Rights Act (CPRA)

 No more manual handling of requests.

-Intuitive processes for both site users and your own team.
+Intuitive processes that reassure website users and ease the burden on your own team.

 Monitoring of key metrics to optimize your DSAR flow and improve spend per request and turnaround time.